 This idea is again in the news with a new proposal from Representative Tom Graves “that would allow companies to go outside of their own networks to identify their attackers and possibly disrupt their activities.”

 If laws are ever passed allowing entities to return fire at perceived online attackers, IP addresses are likely to play a role in identifying who is pinned as the reverse target in incident response.

 Security professionals need to educate the public regarding the ease of IP address manipulation.
-Allowing entities to hack back will be bad if it creates opportunities for malicious individuals to trick much larger entities into attack innocent, mimicked victim.
+Allowing entities to hack back will be bad if it creates opportunities for malicious individuals to trick much larger entities into attacking an innocent, mimicked victim.